TV Tropes Needs Your Help

 - Probably the lowest point so far is when they aired the one-off "docufiction" "Mermaids The Body Found", which, as The Soup pointed out, was "neither an animal, nor on this planet".

-- The network's new slogan, "surprisingly human", pretty much sums up their current state.
-The animals are now simply used as an excuse to air a show that actually focuses on the people.
-But not quite; the channel has also continued to at least harness our world's fascination with watching adorable animals doing adorable things with its annual Puppy Bowl (basically puppies on a football field on the day of the Super Bowl, complete with Harry Kalas commentating prior to his death), and Too Cute.
+- The network's new slogan, "surprisingly human", pretty much sums up their current state; most of the time, the animals are now simply used as an excuse to air a show that actually focuses on the people.
+However, the channel has harnessed the general public's fascination with watching adorable animals doing adorable things with its annual Puppy Bowl (basically puppies on a football field on the day of the Super Bowl, complete with Harry Kalas commentating prior to his death), and Too Cute.

 - Dirty Jobs has also begun to air on the channel, which seems to try and focus on the more "animal" segments, but often slips into non-animal stuff.